Bluvert

 More configuration options:

 * [sql.file]: Path to your SQLite3 database.
-I see no reason, why it should be changed
+There is no reason why it should be changed

-* [data.current_bluetooth_devices]: Path to comma seperated file with active BT devices
+* [data.current_bluetooth_devices_csv]: Path to comma seperated file with active BT devices.
+This is equal to the parameter of set-active-bluetooth-devices.sh

 * [data.storage_dir]: Your storage directory